aws-solutions-library-samples/guidance-for-high-availability-oracle-databases-on-aws/README.md

 ![Arch](/Images/Architecture.png)

 ## Prerequisites

-The CloudFormation script doesn’t create or configure any of the following resources, all of which are required for RDS Custom:

-* VPC
-* IAM roles
-* Instance profiles
-* Amazon S3 buckets
-* KMS keys

-Review Prerequisites for creating an RDS Custom for Oracle instance in the RDS documentation and complete all preinstallation steps.
+You should have a primary RDS Custom for Oracle DB instance up and available prior to using this solution.
+This script doesn’t provide capabilities to create and configure a customer VPC, [AWS Identity and Access Management](http://aws.amazon.com/iam) (IAM) roles, instance profiles, S3 buckets, and [AWS Key Management Keys](http://aws.amazon.com/kms) (AWS KMS) keys that are needed for RDS Custom for Oracle because these are generally configured and controlled by different teams in most organizations.
+Refer to [Prerequisites for creating an RDS Custom for Oracle instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-setup-orcl.html#custom-setup-orcl.review) and ensure all the RDS Custom for Oracle pre-installation steps are performed.

 Before running the CloudFormation script, make sure to meet the following additional prerequisites:

 1. The RDS Custom primary DB instance runs Oracle Database 19c and is in an available state.
 2. You have an Amazon S3 bucket that includes the Oracle home client zip file.
 For the Oracle Database 19c Oracle home, the file is LINUX.X64_193000_client.zip.
 You can download the full client for Oracle Database 19c from https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html or https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html#license-lightbox.
-3. If you use different security groups for RDS and the EC2 observer, make sure that the EC2 observer instance security group permits traffic from the RDS Listener port (for example, 1521) and 1140 for the RDS security group.
+3. If you use different security groups for RDS and the EC2 observer, make sure that the EC2 observer instance security group permits traffic from the RDS Listener port (for example, 1521) and 1140 (Data Guard port) for the RDS security group.
-4. You have met the general requirementsand network requirements for read replica creation.
-The CloudFormation script creates an RDS Custom for Oracle read replica.
+4. The script is designed to create an  RDS Custom for Oracle read replica.
+Ensure the [general requirements](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-rr.html#custom-rr.limitations) and [network requirements](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-rr.html#custom-rr.network) for the read replica creation are met.
-5. The user running the CloudFormation template has the privileges to run it using the console or CLI.
+5. The user running this solution  should have privileges to run the CloudFormation template either via the  AWS CloudFormation console or [AWS Command Line Interface](http://aws.amazon.com/cli) (AWS CLI).

 ### List of input parameters to be ready with before deploying the stack